 In the corner of each card, a small chip shows the period-over-period change vs. the previous equivalent range.
 If you're looking at this month, the chip compares against last month.
 Looking at last 30 days, it compares against the 30 days before that.
 Always like-for-like.

-A typical reading pattern: scan the four chips first to see which metrics are up vs down, then look at the sparklines for the ones with surprising chips.
-Some example diagnoses:
+A typical reading pattern is to scan the four chips first to see which metrics are up versus down, then look at the sparklines for the ones with surprising chips.
+From there you can diagnose what's happening — gross up but EBIT down points to costs growing faster than revenue, net up but EBIT flat means operating costs absorbed the gain.
+Example diagnoses follow.

 - Gross up, EBIT down.
 Revenue growing but costs growing faster.
 Look at COGS card next.